swordfox/campaign-monitor-userform/README.md

 Adds a custom field to UserForms which allows you to select a list from campaign monitor, set custom fields and subscribe on submission.

-Thank to |mylesthedev] for the original SilverStripe 3 version.
+Thank to [mylesthedev](https://github.com/mylesthedev) for the original [SilverStripe 3 version](https://github.com/mylesthedev/campaign-monitor-userform).

-For a SilverStripe 3.x compatible version, please use a 2.x release

 ### Installation
 Via composer